|Monday – Friday||7.00am – 6:00pm|

 Male dogs and cats benefit from the neutering process in other ways as well.
 They are less likely to develop prostatic disease and are no longer at risk for testicular cancer and infections.
 After a neutering procedure, your male dog or cat will continue to have his own unique personality.
 He will just be less likely to roam and will enjoy staying at home more.

 We recommend having pets spayed or neutered when they are around six months of age.
-Under some circumstances, the spay or neuter surgery may be done when you pet is even younger.
-Talk with a Pet Medical Center veterinarian about the most appropriate time for your pet’s surgery.
+Under some circumstances, the spay or neuter surgery may be done when your pet is even younger.
+Talk with a Pet Medical Center of Edmond, Oklahoma veterinarian about the most appropriate time for your pet’s surgery.